nayakshikha/Shreeshikha_SCEM_UI-UXdevelopment_taskno9/README.md

 # 📚 Book Management Frontend

-This is the **frontend** part of the Book Management App built with **React.js**.
+This is the frontend part of the Book Management App built with React.js.
 It allows users to view, add, and delete books, and includes pages like Home, Login, About Us, Contact, and more — all with smooth transitions and a clean UI.

 ---

-## 🚀 Features
+##  Features

-- 🌟 Welcome page with tagline and glowing text
+-  Welcome page with tagline and glowing text
-- 🧭 Navigation bar with:
+-  Navigation bar with:
   - Home
   - Add Book
   - Login
   - About Us
   - Contact
-- 📖 Book list with details:
+-  Book list with details:
   - Title
   - Author
   - date
   - Genre
   - Published Date
-- ➕ Add Book form
+ - Add Book form
-- ❌ Delete Book functionality
+ -  Delete Book functionality
-- ⚙️ Axios integration with backend API
+ - Axios integration with backend API
-- 💅 Stylish UI with gradients, transitions, and animations
+ - Stylish UI with gradients, transitions, and animations

-🔧 Installation & Setup
+ Installation & Setup
 Clone the repository:
 git clone <your-repo-url>
 cd book-management-frontend